Earthquakes on May 13, 2026

 87.0 km---✓ ReviewedUSGS →

 Reports of a magnitude 2.1 earthquake 40 km W of Happy Valley, Alaska came in on May 13, 2026 at 19:13 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 2.7 earthquake that occurred about 16 hours earlier.
+It arrived roughly 16 hours after a larger magnitude 2.7 mainshock in the same 20 km area, placing it within the typical aftershock window.
 This was a intermediate depth earthquake, focused at 87.0 km depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Geolocation places the event at 60.002°N, -152.451°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 60.002°, -152.451°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-13